 Xiaomi Electric Scooter full review

-Children's electric scooters have enjoyed great popularity since last Christmas; so much so us adults want a go, too.
+Children's electric scooters have enjoyed great popularity in the past year - so much so us adults want a go, too.
 Xiaomi has the answer with its folding electric scooter, a fairly pricey toy but one that's an awful lot of fun.
 Also see: Best electric scooters and Best hoverboards